 It’s not always necessary to reserve a special computer lab when you want to integrate computer activities into your course.
-Traditional computer labs have fixed seating and aren’t well suited to group work or discussion; students are hidden behind large screens.
+Traditional computer labs have fixed seating and aren’t well-suited to group work or discussion; students are hidden behind large screens.

-In Geology 421 Dr. Alain Plante's students use bring their computers to class and build models to forecast climate change
+In Geology 421 Dr. Alain Plante's students use bring their

-- Almost every classroom at Penn has good wireless networking coverage
+- Almost every classroom at Penn has good wireless networking coverage.

 - Many seminar style rooms now have electric outlets built into the tables.
-Multi-Media Services can provide outlet strips and extension cords as needed
+Multi-Media Services can provide outlet strips and extension cords as needed.

 - SAS Computing staff may be able to provide support for activities that require special configuration on student computers.
-For example, we provided instructions to students on how to setup their computers for writing in Chinese.

 If you need to use the special software that's only available in our computer labs, please use our computer lab request form.